-The Native Plant Society of New Mexico offers a beautiful native wildflower poster and poster of New Mexico cactuses in flower.
+The Native Plant Society of New Mexico no longer offers classic wildflower posters, only the poster of New Mexico cactuses in flower.

 The wildflower poster was completed in 1990 by the local artist Niki Threlkeld.
 The cactus poster was completed in 2003 by former NPSNM president, Lisa Mandelkern.
-All posters are available from any chapter poster chair or from Gary Runyan.
-They are also available at Plants of the Southwest in Santa Fe.
+Wildflower posters are no longer available.

 Obsolete information: Wildflower poster is $8/poster for members, ($10/poster for non-members).

 Cacti poster is $5/poster for members, ($8/poster for non-members).

 Packaging and postage for one to three posters is $5.50.

 Send payment for posters and mailing costs to: